YonatanHen/Hiding-Binary-Image-In-Color-Image/README.md

 The project is an OO final project of College Data Security course

 To see which packages you should install to run the code, type and run 'pip freeze' in termianl :)

+The encrypted image had been saved as colorImage.png whereas decrypted image saved as a binaryImage.png, both pictures base on the given files in the Pictures directory.